strizxx/strizxx/README.md

-- Interested in data Science
+- studying in data Science/analysis
-- learning data analysis&modeling and azure
+- currently learning azure & jira
-- 📫 How to reach me ->kaiwyou@gmail.com
+- 📫reach me via -> kaiwyou@gmail.com

 <!---
 strizxx/strizxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.